CromwellCMS/Cromwell/website/docs/overview/intro.md

 ### Secondary.
 Blog.

 While previous theme includes both store and blog, you may want more simple website.
 Blog is a second theme available after installation, so you need just to switch to it in the admin panel.
 Also, you may want to tweak navigation menu in Main menu Plugin's interface.
+Blog comments provided by [Disqus](https://disqus.com/).

 **Example frontend**: https://demo-blog.cromwellcms.com
 **Example admin panel**: https://demo-blog.cromwellcms.com/admin